Are different parenting styles causing problems in your relationship? Learn how to handle parenting disagreements without losing your mind!

 Keeping in mind the “bigger picture” reminds both of you that you’re on the same team.
 Sure, you may have different opinions on how to get to that goal, but deep down, you both feel strongly about wanting what’s best for your child.

-One of the best ways to meet in the middle is to simply negotiate on what you plan to do moving forward.
+One of the best ways to meet in the middle is to simply negotiate what you plan to do moving forward.
 Don’t think of negotiating as “losing.”
 This isn’t a battle, after all.
-The goal should be to try to come up with a solution that works for your family, not to always have the final say.
+The goal should be to try to come up with new solutions that work for your family, not always having the final say.

 Let’s say you and your partner disagree on whether to sleep train your baby or not.
-He thinks the baby will eventually learn to sleep on his own, while you’re more than ready to sleep train.
+He thinks the baby can eventually learn to sleep on her own, while you’re more than ready to sleep train.

 See how you can meet in the middle.